apache/flink/docs/content/docs/dev/table/sql/call.md

 {{< tab "Java" >}}

 CALL statements can be executed with the `executeSql()` method of the `TableEnvironment`.
-The `executeSql()` will call the procedure immediately, and return a `TableResult` instance which associates the procedure.
+The `executeSql()` will immediately call the procedure, and return a `TableResult` instance which associates the procedure.

-The following examples show how to run a CALL statement in `TableEnvironment`.
+The following examples show how to execute a CALL statement in `TableEnvironment`.

 {{< /tab >}}
 {{< tab "Scala" >}}

 CALL statements can be executed with the `executeSql()` method of the `TableEnvironment`.
-The `executeSql()` will call the procedure immediately, and return a `TableResult` instance which associates the procedure.
+The `executeSql()` will immediately call the procedure, and return a `TableResult` instance which associates the procedure.

-The following examples show how to run a single CALL statement in `TableEnvironment`.
+The following examples show how to execute a single CALL statement in `TableEnvironment`.
 {{< /tab >}}
 {{< tab "Python" >}}

 CALL statements can be executed with the `execute_sql()` method of the `TableEnvironment`.
-The `executeSql()` will call the procedure immediately, and return a `TableResult` instance which associates the procedure.
+The `executeSql()` will immediately call the procedure, and return a `TableResult` instance which associates the procedure.

-The following examples show how to run a single CALL statement in `TableEnvironment`.
+The following examples show how to execute a single CALL statement in `TableEnvironment`.

 {{< /tab >}}
 {{< tab "SQL CLI" >}}

 CALL statements can be executed in [SQL CLI]({{< ref "docs/dev/table/sqlClient" >}}).

-The following examples show how to run a CALL statement in SQL CLI.
+The following examples show how to execute a CALL statement in SQL CLI.

 {{< /tab >}}
 {{< /tabs >}}